ShivaBhattacharjee/WasteEasy/README.md

   </div>

   <p align="center">
-    Waste: An app for waste classification and easy disposal, where users earn coupons by dumping waste.
+     An app for waste classification and easy disposal, where users earn coupons by dumping waste.
     <br/>
     <br/>
     <a href="https://wasteeasy.theshiva.xyz//">View Demo</a>